Skip to content

 QGIS Query Builder

 Exit the Query Builder by clicking Cancel.
-DO NOT click OK.
-(If you accidentally click OK, re-open the Query Builder and clear the expression before saving.)
+Do not click OK.
+If you accidentally click OK, reopen the Query Builder and clear the expression before saving.

 Construct the parameter text as follows: